hadihafiz/hadihafiz/README.md

 I'm Hadi!

-I'm an aspiring software and AI developer working with Multi-national Company (MNC)
+An aspiring software and AI developer working with Multi-national Company (MNC)